Plutonomicon/plutarch-plutus/docs/CONCEPTS.md

 \_ n -> n
 ```

 We covered construction.
 What about usage/deconstruction?
 That's also just as simple.
-Let's say you have a function, `foo :: Maybe Integer -> Integer`, it takes in a scott encoded `Maybe Integer`, and adds `42` to its `Just` value.
-If it's `Nothing`, it just returns 0.
+Let's say you have a function, `foo :: Maybe Integer -> Integer`, it takes in a Scott encoded `Maybe Integer`, and adds `42` to its `Just` value.
+If it's `Nothing`, it just returns `0`.

-> Jack: consider zero or `0`.

 ```hs
 {-# LANGUAGE RankNTypes #-}